buildelinux/buildelinux/docs/embedded_systems/debugging/serial_debug.md

 # BeagleBone Black Debugging

+_by Javier Vega | December 11, 2019_

+---

 ## Introduction
-As an embedded developer, you always want to know what your microcontroller is doing at any time.
+As an embedded developer, you always want to know what your Microcontroller is doing at any time.
-Sometimes it is challenging to know what the board is doing as it boots, unless you have a serial debugger.
+Sometimes, it is challenging to know what the board is doing as it boots unless you have a serial debugger.
-The USB-to-serial cable becomes really useful when building a Linux distribution or when there are problems with you Linux distribution.
+The USB-to-serial cable becomes really useful when building a Linux distribution or when there are problems with your current Linux Image.
-It helps you find issues or any errors in the kernel as it is booting.
+It helps you find issues in the `BootLoader` or in the `Linux Kernel` as they initialize.
-This tutorial, will guide you step-by-step on how to debug the BeagbleBone Black using a serial cable.
+This tutorial, will guide you step-by-step on how to setup a serial cable to debug the BeagleBone Black.

 ## General Steps
 1. Connect your USB side of the serial cable to your Host machine.